Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of a beautiful garden with statue in Temecula Duck Pond & Park

-Peaceful duck pond with a spouting fountain and veterans memorial
+Peaceful duck pond with a spouting fountain and a veterans memorial

 This well-maintained and spacious city park is surrounded by lush greenery with a large duck pond in the center.
 It’s a few minutes from downtown Temecula and an easy 10-minute stroll to walk around the pond.

-Visitors love to feed the handful of entertaining ducks in this park.
-There is plenty of room for a picnic, great places for taking photos, plus sculptures and a veterans memorial landmark.
+Visitors love to admire the handful of entertaining ducks in this park.
+There is plenty of room for a picnic, great places for taking photos, plus sculptures, and a veterans memorial landmark.

 Pechanga Resort Casino